Brodie Seger

 Brodie Seger (born 28 December 1995) is a World Cup alpine ski racer from Canada, and specializes in the speed events of super-G and downhill.
 He made his World Cup debut in November 2017 at Lake Louise, Alberta.

-In his first World Championships in 2021 at Cortina d'Ampezzo, Italy, Seger was fourth in the super-G.
+At his first World Championships in 2021, Seger was fourth in the super-G at Cortina d'Ampezzo, Italy.

 In January 2022, Seger was named to Canada's 2022 Olympic team.